gabrielcantarin/gabrielcantarin/README.md

 Whoow!
 My first real work!!!
 ```
 while (newbie){
-Waking up at 6:30 am to catch a bus to work from 8 am to 5 pm, I work on a variety of projects involving PHP, Angular, MongoDB, Postgres, and whatever else clients require.
+  Waking up at 6:30 am to catch a bus to work from 8 am to 5 pm
+  Work on a variety of projects involving PHP, Angular, MongoDB, Postgres, and whatever else clients require.
   After 6 pm, I catch another bus to the university and stay there until 11 pm, followed by one more bus ride home at midnight.
   Finally, it's time to sleep.
 }
 ```